skh960630/LSTM-TimeSeries-Prediction/README.md

 # LSTM Time Series Prediction
 LSTM using Keras to predict the time series data.
-There are two running files to predict international airline passengers. passengers_lstm.py is predicting without using stateful and lstm_stateful.py is using stateful and check if stateful helps the prediction for the time series data.
+There are two running files to predict international airline passengers.
 We use 65% of data to train the LSTM model and predict the other 35% of data and compare the predicted data with real data.

 International airline passengers: Number of passengers for each month in thousands